rocicorp/replicache/design.md

 there is connectivity.

 These applications are highly desired by product teams and users because they are so much more responsive and reliable than applications that are directly dependent upon servers.
-By using a local database as a buffer, offline-first applications are instantaneously responsive and reliable in any network conditions.
+By using a local database, offline-first applications are instantaneously responsive and reliable in any network conditions.

 Unfortunately, offline-first applications are also really hard to build.
 Many previous companies and open source projects